bookofproofs/bookofproofs.github.io/_sources/history/20th-century/broadbent.md

 7. Served on the editorial boards of eight different mathematics journals.
 8. Named a Distinguished Professor Emeritus of Mathematics from the University of Waterloo in 2009.

-Born 31 May1903, Consett, County Durham, England.
+Born 31 May 1903, Consett, County Durham, England.
 Died 27 January 1973, Greenwich, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Broadbent/)